 There’s an old African proverb that says if you want to hide something from an African, put it in a book.
 Why do you think this is?

-Partners Manuela Pacutho Mulondo, founder and CEO of The Cradle and Tracy Burns, founder and CEO of The Business of Play joined forces in 2017 when their search for the solution to Africa’s problem of delayed learning in preschool aged children pointed them to the fact that a lack of early childhood stimulation through simple verbal communication early and often in a child’s life leads to stunted neural development, delayed communication, limited vocabularies and a distain for reading books that lasts a lifetime.
-As a result, society and economy suffer from a lack of creativity, critical thinking skills, health problems and academic attrition.
+Partners Manuela Pacutho Mulondo, founder and CEO of The Cradle and Tracy Burns, founder and CEO of The Business of Play joined forces in 2017 when their search for the solution to Africa’s problem of delayed learning in preschool-aged children pointed them to the fact that a lack of early childhood stimulation through simple verbal communication early and often in a child’s life leads to stunted neural development, delayed communication, limited vocabularies and a disdain for reading books that lasts a lifetime.
+As a result, society and economy suffer from a lack of creativity, critical thinking skills, health problems, and academic attrition.

 Level I TALK: How to stimulate a child’s brain through TALK.

 Instead of leaving a child to entertain themselves or merely play outside with peers, we educate participants on the importance of stimulating children’s brain development by interacting with children by talking to them during everyday activities.
 Following the 1st edition of the child stimulation workshop held in October 2017, participants who successfully completed Level I of the course went through Level II; How to stimulate a child’s brain when you READ to them.